 A fiduciary relationship is a relationship of trust.
-This relationship places a duty on statutory directors to act within the best interests of the company, in good faith and honesty.
+This relationship places a duty on directors to act within the best interests of the company, in good faith and honesty.

 - to promote the success of the company, which involves the director acting in good faith and following best practice with regard to business transactions and the impact on the environment and community

-- to exercise independent judgement
+to exercise independent judgement

-- to manage the company with reasonable care, skill and diligence
+to manage the company with reasonable care, skill and diligence

-- to avoid conflicts of interest
+to avoid direct or indirect conflicts of interest

-- to refrain from accepting gifts from others
+to refrain from accepting gifts from others

 to declare any personal interest (be it direct or indirect) in proposed transactions and/or company business